cansyl/CROssBAR/COVID-19_KGs/README.md

 - Disconnected components made up of host proteins formed due to the interaction-based edge filtering were removed.
 - Orthology relations between SARS-CoV and SARS-CoV-2 genes/proteins were annotated with "is ortholog of"  edge type.
 - Protein interactions of the subunits of large protein complexes such as the NSPs of replicase polyprotein 1ab of SARS-CoV/SARS-CoV-2 were mapped to their corresponding protein complex nodes.
+- SARS-CoV and SARS-CoV-2 organism nodes were also placed in the graph and connected to the corresponding proteins.
 - The finalized number of genes/proteins is 778 (746 host genes/proteins, and 15 SARS-CoV and 17 SARS-CoV-2 genes/proteins) and the number of edges (i.e., PPIs) is 1,674.

 ![COVID19_final_network_crossbar_layout_ppis](https://user-images.githubusercontent.com/8128032/86535421-eb719100-bee8-11ea-8378-a9d2b7bb7a4a.png)